Posted on

 Since we’ve established that a standard desk height is designed for 6’ tall individuals, it’s time to develop a method for determining an ideal desk height for you.
 You don’t need to be exact in your measurements, a difference of 1 or 2 inches is acceptable.

-Also, keep in mind the kind of footwear you use, as it could add inches to your height and the seat height.
-Your keyboard should be level with your elbows and form a 90 degree angle with your arms.
+Also, keep in mind the kind of footwear you use, as it could add inches to your standing height and seated height.
+Your keyboard should be level with your elbows and form a 90-degree angle with your arms.
 Your monitor should be at eye level so you don’t have to stoop or crane your neck to see it comfortably.

 Though there are various ways of determining the ideal desk height, as a general rule, a 1’’ difference in height––with respect to the 6’ standard––results in a difference of 0.4’’ with the industry standard desk height of 29’’.